 For Smaller size 1 staple item (carrots and potatoes alternated weekly when available) plus 3-4 short season veggies and for Bigger size 2 staple items (carrots and potatoes every week that they’re available) plus 3-4 veggies of whatever is currently in season.
 The bounty of our season fluctuates from week to week depending on weather and crop ripeness.
 While the first few weeks of the season may be smaller, we reach our peak for most crops from late July to mid September.
 Check out our products page to learn more about our peak season.

 If you know you’ll not be able to pick up your bounty, you’re free to send a friend or family member in your place.
 Just give us a heads up with their name so we can add them to your order notes as someone who is approved to pick up your bounty.
-If no one is able to claim your bounty, it will be donated to a local charity by end of business on Thursday by your pick up location.
-If you know what weeks you’ll be on holiday, consider choosing our week-to-week ordering option.
-It may be the right choice for you!
+If no one is able to claim your bounty, it will be donated to a local charity by end of business on Thursday by your pick-up location.

 If you think your business would be a good fit with our CSA values, we’d love to talk more with you.
 If you work in a building where you and 29 of your coworkers would like to participate in the CSA, we offer a company drop off service.
 Provided 30 people sign up to the program, we’ll deliver your veggies right to your office.
 If your company is interested in this option, give us a shout.
 We’d love to chat.